JeenaKhurram/JeenaKhurram/README.md

-- 👋 Hi, I’m @JeenaKhurram and a 4th year Mathematical Engineering student at Yildiz Technical University
+- 👋 Hi, I’m @JeenaKhurram and Mathematical Engineering graduate from Yildiz Technical University
-- 👀 I’m interested in software, business analysis, data analytics, media sector and video editing
+- 👀 I’m interested in software, business analysis/business intelligence, data analytics, media sector and video editing
 - 🌱 I’m currently a full stack student at Develhope
 - 💞️ I'm a Business Analyst at Intertech
 - 📫 How to reach me: jeenistyles7@gmail.com